ArchipLab-LinfengZhang/Auxiliary-Training/README.md

 # Auxiliary-Training

 Implementation of CVPR paper "Auxiliary Training: Towards Accurate and Compact Models."
-Please download the CIFAR-C dataset from [here](# Auxiliary-Training Implementation of CVPR paper "Auxiliary Training: Towards Accurate and Compact Models."
-Please download the CIFAR-C dataset from ).
+Please download the CIFAR-C dataset from https://github.com/hendrycks/robustness

 The folder should be like this